Lithium battery & lead-acid battery

 We help our customers choose the right battery manufacturer from China, all real factories.

-BSLBATT® develops and produces advanced lithium batteries for marine, automotive, motorcycle, UPS, solar systems, RVs, electric forklifts and road sweepers, leisure and industrial applications.
-We know these applications well and develop tailor-made battery solutions for every market.
+We develop and manufacture advanced lithium batteries for marine, automotive, motorcycle, UPS, solar systems, RVs, electric forklifts, road sweepers, leisure and industrial applications.
+These applications are well understood by us, and we develop battery solutions tailored to every market.

 What is battery?

-The Italian physicist Alessandro Volta invented the first battery in 1800.
-Since then, battery technology has been used around the world.
+In 1800, Italian physicist Alessandro Volta invented the first battery.
+Globally, battery technology has been used since then.